tatovalv/diseno-software/Caso 2/caso2.md

 - The database (PostgreSQL + DynamoDB) stores user payment configurations and transaction logs.
 - The authentication layer (Cognito) manages user sessions and authorization.
 - Cloud infrastructure (AWS Fargate, API Gateway, Lambda) ensures scalability and resilience.

-- The mobile application is built with React Native (hybrid approach), and the web version is implemented with ReactJS using client-side rendering (CSR).
+The mobile application is built with React Native (hybrid approach), and the web version is implemented with ReactJS using client-side rendering (CSR).
+The state is managed using Redux Toolkit, allowing seamless synchronization between different user interactions.

+The frontend communicates with backend services via GraphQL APIs, ensuring optimized data retrieval.
+Transactions, authentication, and user settings are managed through secure API calls with AWS API Gateway, protecting endpoints against malicious traffic.

 #### Visual Components

 ##### Patterns & Principles

-- SOLID principles (Maintainability and scalability)
+- SOLID principles: Used in the backend to ensure maintainability and scalability.
-- DRY principle (Avoid code repetition)
+- DRY principle: Applied throughout the codebase to avoid redundancy and improve reusability.
-- Separation of Concerns (SoC) (Frontend, Backend, Database layers)
+- Separation of Concerns (SoC): Ensures clear division between frontend, backend, and database logic.
-- Responsive Design (Mobile-first approach with Tailwind CSS)
+- Responsive Design: Implemented in the frontend using Tailwind CSS to support various screen sizes.
-- Atomic Design for reusable UI components
+- Atomic Design: Used in React components for reusable UI elements.
-- State management with Redux for efficient data handling
+- State management with Redux: Ensures efficient data handling and UI updates across all components.

-- Toolkits and Standards
+##### Toolkits and Standards
-- AWS Amplify UI components for authentication screens
+- AWS Amplify UI components: For authentication screens and easy Cognito integration.
-- Tailwind CSS for UI styling
+- Tailwind CSS: For maintaining consistent and responsive UI design.
-- Storybook for UI component testing
+- Storybook: For UI component testing in isolation.
-- Material Design Guidelines for UI/UX consistency
+- Material Design Guidelines: Ensures consistent UI/UX experience across platforms.
+- Chakra UI: Provides flexible, accessible components for better frontend development.

 ##### Object Design Patterns

 The application follows object-oriented design patterns such as:

-- Factory Pattern for creating API service instances.
+- Factory Pattern: Used in the backend to create instances of payment services dynamically, ensuring modularity.
-- Singleton Pattern for managing authentication state.
+- Singleton Pattern: Manages authentication state across different components to prevent unnecessary re-initialization.
-- Observer Pattern for event-driven UI updates (notifications and reminders).
+- Observer Pattern: Enables real-time updates for notifications and payment statuses through WebSockets.
-- Adapter Pattern for standardizing API responses from different banks.
+- Adapter Pattern: Standardizes API responses from different banks to maintain consistency and ensure compatibility.
+- Strategy Pattern: Used in payment processing to handle different payment methods dynamically (e.g., card, bank transfer, digital wallet).
+- Command Pattern: Manages transactional operations to ensure they can be executed, rolled back, or retried if needed.

 ### External Services

 The system integrates with various external services to enhance its functionality:

-- Authentication & Authorization: AWS Cognito (OAuth, MFA, SSO)
+- Authentication & Authorization: AWS Cognito (OAuth, MFA, SSO).
+Manages user authentication and authorization, ensuring secure access to the application.
-- Payments & Banking APIs: Stripe (subscription plans), SINPE/BAC APIs (automated transactions)
+- Payments & Banking APIs: Stripe (subscription plans), SINPE/BAC APIs (automated transactions).
+Handles subscription billing for different user plans and payment verification.
 - Cloud Storage: AWS S3 (for storing logs and voice command data)
 - AI/NLP Processing: Amazon Transcribe & Lex (voice recognition for payments)
 - Notifications & Messaging: Twilio (SMS notifications), AWS SNS (push notifications)